 Before Bobby Horne wrestled in the WWF as Mo with the tag team “Men on a Mission,” his life already had a purpose with a calling he might not have known that he had back then.
 Today, Bobby is 51 years old, and the trainer at Bumps and Bruises Pro Wrestling Academy.
 He is also the matchmaker for SOAR Championship Wrestling.
 He takes a powerful anti-bullying message to schools in the Dallas area, and he uses professional wrestling to steer kids away from going down a negative path in their lives.

 “People want to feel loved.
-They want to feel wanted and they don’t want to be treated like an outcast,” said Bobby Horne.
+They want to feel wanted and they don’t want to be treated as an outcast,” said Bobby Horne.
 “My whole goal before I die is to save one million kids, and that would be through the process of me saving one, and that person saving one, and so on.
 I want to be the guy that talks the next person out of wanting to shoot up a school.”

 Growing up in North Carolina, Bobby’s father wasn’t really in the picture.
-He looked up to his older brother Gerald, but Bobby was denied the discipline, the guidance, and the love that comes from having a father present in his everyday life.
+He looked up to his older brother Gerald, but Bobby was denied the discipline, guidance, and love that comes from having a father present in his everyday life.
 By the time he was 10, he had gotten into some trouble from breaking into a store, and he ended up with a juvenile record.
 From there, Bobby was put on probation for three years.
-That incident was a wakeup call for Bobby, and he straightened up, but the entire ordeal shaped how he would continue with his life.
+That incident was a wake-up call for Bobby, and he straightened up, but the entire ordeal shaped how he would continue with his life.

 “I needed a father or a good role model,” said Horne.
 “So, I decided that I would be a father to any kid who needed or wanted one, and I would be a role model for all.”

 In 1988, Bobby was medically discharged from the United States Army.
-Two years later, he was working at a rent to own store and was also a Sunday school teacher.
+Two years later, he was working at a rent-to-own store and was also a Sunday school teacher.
 However, he missed the brotherhood that he experienced in the service and thought there was something more that he could be doing.
 One day, he went to an independent wrestling show in Charlotte and was impressed with what he saw.
 After the matches, Bobby approached Gene Anderson, an original member of the “Minnesota Wrecking Crew.”
 At that point, Bobby asked Gene how he could get into the business.

 A week later, Bobby showed up at Gene’s wrestling school in Monroe, North Carolina with $300.00 that Gene had asked for.
 Bobby thought he was going there for a tryout or to show Gene what he was able to do, but it turned out more like a weeding process.
 Bobby was warned about what might be in store for him regarding the people who knew Gene.
 Bobby was given the advice not to quit.